HansKalsi/EcommerceMockShop/README.md

     - Use React Rotuer routing for switching tabs/pages
 - Formalise navigation test
 - Top right setup a floating basket icon
-    - When hovered show a mini overview of items in basket (blank for now)
     - Open basket sidepanel (right) when clicked (blank for now)
 - Setup Github action to run tests when pushing
 ### Step 3